Crossing-Tech/akka-osgi-sample/README.md

 ``exit`` or CTRL-D to exit the Karaf console

 Depending on the akka version you're using, you may need to modify the core bundle when deploying on a second machine, to set it's akka.remote.netty.hostname in the application.conf.

-# TODO: The VM ips below are specific to one environment, make this more general
-The configuration is set to start the fist node on localhost, and to start other nodes on vm running on the same machine for tests (localhost and first vm ip would be 192.168.229.128, but it may differ according to your configuration.